Bourkies/Firebase-Bingo-Platform/Project Refactoring & Modernization Plan.md

 This plan will integrate the following free, open-source libraries that work with simple module imports:

 1.  **Navigo**: A lightweight client-side router to manage SPA navigation.
 2.  **Lit**: A library for building fast, lightweight, and reactive Web Components.
-3.  **Shoelace**: A library of pre-built, high-quality UI components (modals, inputs, etc.).
+We will use Lit on its own to create custom-styled components, avoiding external UI libraries to maintain full control over the application's look and feel.
-4.  **Nano Stores**: A tiny state management library for sharing global state (e.g., auth status).
+3.  **Nano Stores**: A tiny state management library for sharing global state (e.g., auth status).
-5.  **Zod**: A schema validation library to ensure data integrity.
+4.  **Zod**: A schema validation library to ensure data integrity.
-6.  **Day.js**: A modern utility for parsing and formatting dates.
+5.  **Day.js**: A modern utility for parsing and formatting dates.

 - [ ] **5.1:** setup and switch to nano store
   - [x] **5.1.1:** Create `js/stores/` directory and define stores for each data domain (`authStore`, `configStore`, `tilesStore`, `usersStore`, `teamsStore`, `submissionsStore`).